 Cotton is one of the common fabric in terms of casual outfits because it is comfortable, absorbent and breathable.
 Due to its extreme hydrophilic property, it is not suitable to be worn as activewear unless it is combined with some wicking application to absorb sweat.
 Thus, wearing cotton alone will leave you with a sticky sensation after a vigorous workout.
 This definitely reduces comfort and is more suited to your post-workout attire.

 Synthetic fibres consist of materials such as nylon and polyester.
 Polyester, however, is hydrophobic, allowing the release of perspiration from the skin leaving the person feeling dry.
+You can grab some tees from Figandfernboutique.com to keep yourself dry in summers, and avoid the sweltering heat.
 It is also flexible, an important aspect to consider when purchasing sports apparel as it will allow unrestricted movements or you’re practising yoga or pilates.

 Moreover, most manufacturers these days have developed synthetic fabrics that have increased wicking effect.
 Therefore, synthetic clothes such as polyester would be an ideal fabric of choice to keep you drier and therefore, smelling fresher.
 Remember to always wash your sportswear and make sure it is the right fit!